 - a headset or earbuds with a microphone

 - a Google account

 All of these Google services are also available as apps for mobile devices.
-I don’t recommend using mobile phones or other small mobile devices for tutoring sessions because the screens are not large enough to accommodate both an open document and the Hangouts window.
+However, I don’t recommend using mobile phones or other small mobile devices for tutoring sessions because the screens are not large enough to accommodate both an open document and the Meet window.

 I will usually ask students to complete assignments between sessions.
 Depending on what we’ve arranged, these may include writing tasks, grammar exercises, or readings.
 I am available by email between sessions to answer questions about assignments and to discuss student progress.